 CLGR W4207x Aesthetics Under Siege: the Frankfurt School 3 pts.
 This lecture course works with an expanded notion of the Frankfurt School.
 The central figures treated are Siegfried Kracauer, Walter Benjamin, and Theodor W. Adorno, but readings also include György Lukács, Ernst Bloch, Bertolt Brecht, and some others.
 It focuses on aesthetic and political issues in high and mass culture debates in Europe, the Soviet Union, and the U.S. in the inter-war period and post-1945.
 All readings will be contextualized in relationship to modernism and modernization, Marxism and National Socialism in the first half of the past century.
 Metropolitan modernism, realism, the historical avant-garde, and mass media culture will be recurring themes throughout the semester, which ends with a coda on the culture of the Cold War.

-DTCH W1101x-W1102y Elementary Course 4 pts.
+DTCH W1101x-W1102y Elementary Dutch 4 pts.
 Fundamentals of grammar, reading, speaking, and comprehension of the spoken language.
 During the spring term supplementary reading is selected according to students' needs.

 DTCH W3101x-W3102y Advanced Dutch 3 pts.

 FINN W1101x-W1102y Elementary Course 4 pts.
 Fundamentals of grammar and lexicon.
 Building proficiency in aural comprehension, reading, speaking, and writing.
 Linguistic structures in the cultural context.

 FINN W1201x-W1202y Intermediate Course 4 pts.
 Prerequisites: FINN W1101-W1102 or the instructor's permission.
 Continued practice in aural comprehension, reading, speaking, and writing; review and refinement of grammatical structures; vocabulary building.
 Readings include Finnish fiction and nonfiction.